What is an Apartment Complex in NYC?

 The Perks of Living in an Apartment Complex

-For modern, new-construction buildings, amenities (some of them quite luxe) are at the heart of what makes complexes so appealing to buyers and renters—beyond the apartments themselves.
+For modern, new-construction buildings, amenities (some of them quite a luxe) are at the heart of what makes complexes so appealing to buyers and renters—beyond the apartments themselves.

-Such a series of buildings can be owned by one developer, and in some cases by more than one.
+Such a series of buildings can be owned by one developer and in some cases by more than one.

-Some typical amenities are a doorman or concierge; a gym; parking; and a laundry room.
+Some typical amenities are a doorman or concierge, a gym; parking; and a laundry room.

-More elaborate perks can include: rooftop, garden, or other green space (which can also include individual terraces for apartment units); an indoor or outdoor pool; a private screening room or bowling alley; dedicated areas and services for children, as well as for pets.
+More elaborate perks can include rooftop, garden, or other green space (which can also include individual terraces for apartment units); an indoor or outdoor pool; a private screening room or bowling alley; dedicated areas and services for children, as well as for pets.

 Many apartment complexes in enclosed communities also offer green spaces, which can be sorely lacking in an urban environment.